 The respite residents' well-being and welfare was maintained by a good standard of evidence-based care and support.
-However, from a sample of files reviewed it was noted that the medical needs of one of the residents had not been appropriately assessed and consequently there was the potential that this residents needs might not be appropriately met when the resident availed of respite in the centre.
+However, a formal review of the personal support plans on an annual basis and in line with the requirements of the regulations had not been completed for a significant number of the respite users Consequently, there was the potential that the effectiveness of the plans in place for respite users' may not be appropriately assessed.